MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/entry.md

 1. [Create](#Creating_the_Custom_Renderer_on_each_Platform) the custom renderer for the control on each platform.

 Each item will now be discussed in turn, to implement an [`Entry`](xref:Xamarin.Forms.Entry) control that has a different background color on each platform.

+> [!IMPORTANT]
+> This article explains how to create a simple custom renderer.
+However, it's not necessary to create a custom renderer to implement an `Entry` that has a different background color on each platform.
+This can be more easily accomplished by using the [`Device`](xref:Xamarin.Forms.Device) class, or the `OnPlatform` markup extension, to provide platform-specific values.
+For more information, see [Providing Platform-Specific Values](~/xamarin-forms/platform/device.md#providing-platform-specific-values) and [OnPlatform Markup Extension](~/xamarin-forms/xaml/markup-extensions/consuming.md#onplatform-markup-extension).

 <a name="Creating_the_Custom_Entry_Control" />